monikatomar/qa_bdd_automation/ReadMe.md

 • Please list the limitations for your tests :

   a.
 The framework is written to test scenario by Chrome browser and need to change testing properties to pass Firefox browser.
   b.
-TestNG framework is not used for generating test suite but can be extended.
+TestNG framework is not used for generating test suite but can be extended easily later.
   c.
 The framework is writtten based on ant build but can be extended to use Maven build easily.
   d.
 Framework is not capable to generate json reports, it just generates the reports in HTML format.